Working with Messages in a PST File

 - Moving a specified folder to a new parent folder.

-- Moving a specified message to a new folder.
+- Moving a specified messages to a new folder.

 - Moving the contents to a new folder.